isidore/MobProgrammingBook/manuscript/03_Working in your first mob.md

 Feedback helps to bring everyone in the team to the same mental space.
 Do not worry about the feedback always being positive.
 Many times seeing how it fails helps us to know what success looks like.
 Likewise, a different type of failure is also good feedback.
 It lets us know that we are making progress.
 FFinally, even seeing failure that confirms that we are where we think we are is helpful, especially for the times when we aren't.

-The second measure of feedback of committed code has to do with how large of a task you are taking at a time, as opposed to making progress within a task.
+The second measure of feedback is how long since you committed code to your repository.
+This has to do with how large of a task you are taking at a time as opposed to making progress within a task.
 It is possible to very many small steps in too large of a task.
 Not being able to check in frequently has other negative side effects as well.
 If you cannot check in frequently, it can be hard to quit when you need to (lunch, end of workday, etc.).
 Large changes between commits can also make it hard to work with other teams because of merge conflict.
 If you are checking in frequently, you will not experience merge conflicts - however, other teams might.
 One saying that emphasizes this is:

 <center><i>**Be the bird, not the statue.** </i></center>